Tillerson aide: Constitution, not Trump, 'speaks for the country'

 "The secretary and President have expressed different points of view.
 He isn't being critical, but more so re-establishing without confusion what are known American values," the aide said.

 "The values start from the Constitution.
 The President's job is to uphold those values.
-Did he do the best job ever responding to Charlottesville ?
+Did he do the best job ever responding to Charlottesville?
 Nope.
 But that doesn't mean America changes."

 The aide added, "That is why the President speaks for himself because the Constitution speaks for the country."